|

 Island, Wake Island, Guam, and Manila in the Philippines.

 The China Clipper was the largest flying boat ever, and gave passengers the opportunity to fly in airborne luxury.
-The Clipper

-armchairs, and they could dine on food served on china.
+sit in broad armchairs, and they could dine on food served on china.

 Following the route pioneered by Captain Musick, Pan